Ferric carboxymaltose (Intravenous)

 - Liver disease—May increase risk to develop iron overload.

-Proper Use of ferric carboxymaltose
+Proper use of ferric carboxymaltose

-A nurse or other trained health professional will give you ferric carboxymaltose. ferric carboxymaltose is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you ferric carboxymaltose.
+Ferric carboxymaltose is given through a needle placed in one of your veins.

-ferric carboxymaltose comes with a patient information leaflet.
+Ferric carboxymaltose comes with a patient information leaflet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

-Precautions While Using ferric carboxymaltose
+Precautions while using ferric carboxymaltose

 It is very important that your doctor check you closely while you are receiving ferric carboxymaltose.
 Blood tests may be needed to check for unwanted effects.

+Ferric carboxymaltose may cause high blood pressure.
 Tell your doctor or nurse right away if you have blurred vision, dizziness, headache, nervousness, pounding in the ears, or slow or fast heartbeat after receiving the injection.

 Make sure your doctor knows if you are also using other iron supplements.
 Also, tell your doctor if you have had an allergic reaction to injectable iron products.